Microsoft Demo Management System

 Impact

-The DMS 2.0 redesign transformed a fragmented, manual content pipeline into a unified, self-service platform for Microsoft's global retail demo ecosystem.
+The DMS 2.0 redesign transformed a fragmented, manual content pipeline into a unified, self-service platform for Microsoft's global retail demo ecosystem, leading to increased sales and a 70%+ reduction in content handoff time.

 Learnings